 Dani launched her first business in 2009 at the age of 22, and has worked as a content strategist for brands both big and small since 2010.
-Dani's career highlights include growing and managing accounts ranging from 10,000 to 5.5 million, seeing her clients launch nationally with stores like Target, Whole Foods, Anthropologie, and Sephora, and getting the opportunity to work with small business owners in rural communities through the workshops she teaches.
+Dani's career highlights include growing and managing accounts ranging from 10,000 to 5.5 million, seeing her clients launch nationally with stores like Target, Whole Foods, Anthropologie, Neiman Marcus, and Sephora.
+Currently her product photography can be found in Target and Whole Foods locations nationwide.
+Although she loves her client work, one of her greatest passions is the opportunity to work with small business owners in rural communities through the workshops she teaches.

 Dani can and will talk your ear off about three topics: volunteering, dogs , and drinking water.
 She has had an active volunteer role almost consistently since the age of 19.
 She reads a lot of books (here are her 10 favorites), loves to cook, and has been known to pet any dog that wanders with 25 feet of her.

-Dani was born and raised in the rolling farmland of Southeastern Minnesota, has lived in various parts of the Minneapolis metro area, spent 6 years as a proud resident of Madison, Wisconsin, and as of April 2018 is living out her dream of becoming an international digital nomad in Copenhagen, Denmark.
+Dani was born and raised in the rolling farmland of Southeastern Minnesota, has lived in various parts of the Minneapolis metro area, spent 6 years as a proud resident of Madison, Wisconsin, and is currently living out her dream of becoming an international digital nomad in Copenhagen, Denmark.